eyeson-team/api/content/api-reference/index.md

 register a webhook upfront, using your target location and the webhook type `recording_update`.
 See the recording resource on details of the received json document.

+If you want to build up a meeting history in your application, register a webhook for `room_update`.
+This will provide you with starting and end time (`started_at`, `ended_at` in UTC) and participants.

 [chrome-browser]: https://www.google.com/chrome/index.html "Google Chrome Webbrowser"
 [firefox-browser]: https://www.mozilla.org/firefox/ "Mozilla Firefox Webbrowser"